 If your existing mattress is too firm, a thicker topper will likely provide a more noticeable change than a thinner topper.
 However, sleepers looking for a subtler variation may prefer a thinner topper.

-Mattresses often soften naturally as they age, so the feel may change on its own over time.
+Mattresses soften naturally as they age, so the feel may change on its own over time.